Guide to Opening a Dispensary in Rhode Island

 Zone 6 | Barrington, Bristol, Jamestown, Little Compton, Middletown, New Shoreham, Portsmouth, Tiverton, Warren, East Providence, Newport, Pawtucket |

-📍 Applicants must apply for a license within a specific geographic zone based on their proposed dispensary location.
+📍 Applicants are allowed to apply for only one license per geographic zone based on their proposed dispensary location.
 You will be competing against other applicants for the four licenses available in your zone.

 🔍 Need help identifying the best location?
 Our Rhode Island cannabis consultants can assist with site selection and zoning compliance.